jdmonin/JSettlers2/doc/Readme.developer.md

 ### Development

-Coding is done in Java 6, but should compile cleanly in newer JDKs.
+Coding is done in Java 7, but should compile cleanly in newer JDKs.
-(v1.2 used java 5 for backwards compatibility; earlier versions used 1.4.)
+(v2.0 and 2.1 used java 6 for backwards compatibility; 1.2 used java 5.)
-The build system is gradle 4 or 5.
+The build system is gradle 5.6 or higher (which requires java 8).
 Use any IDE you want, including vi.
 Use spaces, not tabs.
 Please try to keep the other conventions of the current code (see "Coding Style" below for more details.).